MikeGolf45/MOSRK_Launcher/README.md

   <img src="https://i.imgur.com/d7EGGYY.png" width="1920" alt="MOSRK Launcher" /></a>
 </div>

-The following is a repo for the [MOS:Reunited Kingdom V2.0](https://www.moddb.com/mods/divide-and-conquer) Launcher.
+The following is a repo for the [MOS: Reunited Kingdom V2.0](https://www.moddb.com/mods/divide-and-conquer) Launcher.
 The program is used to configure different aspects of the mod, ensure LAA is applied and to launch the mod.

   <img src="https://github.com/FynnTW/DaC_Launcher/assets/22448079/d84f2825-f72e-437b-9888-cf6c0b864c70" width="1920" alt="MOSRK Launcher" /></a>